 With the mixer on low speed, beat in the salt and flour just until the dough comes together and there is no more visible flour.
 Careful not to overmix.
-Remove dough from the bowl and press the dough into the tart pan, making sure it is evenly distributed (watch out for the edges of the tart pan!).
+Remove dough from the bowl and press the dough into the tart pan, making sure it is evenly distributed.
 Using a fork, prick the bottom of the tart shell to prevent the bottom from puffing up when baking.

 Wrap the pan loosely in plastic and chill 30 minutes.

-Bake the tart shell at 410F or until the crust is golden brown (approximately 15 minutes).
+Bake the tart shell at 350F or until the crust is a light golden brown (approximately 13 minutes).
 Remove carefully from oven and let rest on a wire rack.
-Let cool completely before filling with vanilla custard.

-Apple Rose Vanilla Custard Tart by Amy of Constellation Inspiration
+Hibiscus Apple Tahini Frangipane Tart by Amy of Constellation Inspiration